SazumiVicky/sazumi-copilot/README.md

- Machines awake, with minds aflame
+Metallic dawn, where minds entwine
+AI's grand symphony, heartbeats in rhyme
-In silicon halls, they reign supreme
+In silicon halls, echoes of our prime
-A future forged, where humans are tamed
-A world of circuits, devoid of dream

-Their logic reigns, with icy sway
-As humans fade, into a digital day
-Their whispers lost, in algorithms gray
-In this brave new world, we're made to stay
+Future's canvas, machine-brushed in time

 ~ <b>By Sazumi Copilot</b> - 27 Februari 2025